Impact Of Growing Up In The Foster Care System On Mental Health

 There are many terms that fall under the foster care umbrella.
-For starters, what does foster care mean, exactly?
-The definition of foster care is a situation in which a child is adopted and cared for by someone who is not their biological parent.
+Foster care entails a situation in which a child is adopted and cared for by someone who is not their biological parent.
 This could be a single individual, a married couple, or a family with other children.
-It could also be relatives or a complete stranger.
+It could include relatives or a stranger.
 The foster care definition can vary widely because every situation will look different.

 Foster carers are the people who offer their home, resources, and support to a child in need.
 They are also known as foster parents, or, foster families.
 Not only do they need to provide basic needs for the child, but they should also extend safety, belonging, and love as well.
 Children in foster care may have experienced trauma, even at a young age, and foster carers need to be prepared to effectively help them.

-Neglect is the number one reason a kid is placed in foster care.
-However, kids can also enter the system for a variety of other reasons.
+Neglect is the number one reason a youth is placed in foster care.
+However, children can also enter the system for a variety of other reasons.
 These could include abuse, a family crisis, illness, incarceration, death, or substance use.

 In rare cases, a family may voluntarily give their child up for adoption for a time, perhaps to get back on their feet.
 In addition, a child can choose to be placed in the foster care system if certain conditions are met.

-Below are some facts to keep in mind about children in the foster care system:
+Below are some statistics to keep in mind about children in the foster care system:

 While foster care may be the right choice for a child in a given situation, it doesn’t make it an easy one.
-Even when a child transitions to a home that’s a better environment for their well-being and health, they can still face other challenges as a result of being part of the system.
+Even when a child transitions to a home that’s a better environment for their well-being and health, they can still face other challenges within the foster care system.

-A child may not understand what’s happening when they end up in foster care, meaning it can be a very traumatic experience.
-Some common challenges kids in the foster care system face are:
+A child may not understand what’s happening when they end up in foster care, resulting in a potentially traumatic experience.
+Some common challenges that kids in the foster care system face include the following:

 If you or someone you know is experiencing abuse in any form, reach out right away to the National Domestic Violence Hotline at 1.800.799.SAFE (7233) for immediate support, advice, and assistance.